Ms Klara Jurstakova

 School of Psychology and Life Sciences

-I have collaborated on multiple research projects, including a project assessing the feasibility of re-opening large events during the COVID-19 pandemic in the UK, and projects in the context of collective mourning events after HM the Queen's passing in 2022, and the ceremonial crowds during the 2023’s Coronation.
+As a social psychologist, I am mainly interested in crowd events, leadership, and resistance.
+I have collaborated on multiple research projects, including a project assessing the feasibility of re-opening large events during the COVID-19 pandemic in the UK and a research project studying the collective mourning events after HM the Queen's passing in 2022 and the ceremonial crowds during the 2023 Coronation of King Charles III.

-My expertise is in qualitative methods and typically, my projects will involve the studying of human behaviour in groups by using hands-on, interactive methods such as interviewing and focus groups.
+My expertise is in qualitative research methods, and typically, my research projects will involve the studying of people’s behaviour in groups by using hands-on, interactive methods such as interviewing and focus groups.

-The first strand of my research is directly linked to my doctoral research project which addresses how leadership influences the collective mobilization of resistance in repressive regimes.
-For the purposes of my work, I used a wide range of qualitative methods, including in-depth interviews with the leaders of the Velvet Revolution (1989), a process of major social change in Eastern Europe which helped the respective countries to transition towards democracy.
-I also conducted archival research, collaborating with various archives and historical institutes in the Czech Republic and Slovakia, where I developed strong bonds for future collaborations.
+I am interested in leadership, repressive regimes, and resistance.
+During my PhD, I used a wide range of qualitative methods, including in-depth interviews with the leaders of the Velvet Revolution (1989), a process of major social change in Eastern Europe which helped the respective countries to transition towards democracy.
+I also conducted archival research, collaborating with various archives and historical instituts in the Czech Republic and Slovakia, where I developed strong bonds for future collaborations.

-My second research strand concerns applying knowledge from crowd psychology and collective behaviour to improving public safety.
-I research how group dynamics influence people's behaviour, and how that impacts communication strategies about crowd safety and security.
+I am also interested in applying knowledge from crowd psychology and collective behaviour to improve public safety.
+I research how group dynamics influence people's behaviour and how that impacts crowd safety and security.